Information for New Zelanders when applying for Australian citizenship. (Photo: Department of Home Affairs website)

 You may be asked to provide a Centrelink certificate – these are no longer being issued.
 If you:

-If you are unable to apply online, there are different application forms for people who have been granted permanent residency.
+If you are unable to apply online, there are different citizenship application forms.
 If you are aged:

 If you are incorrectly charged the $80 non-internet application fee request a refund using Refund Request (Form 1424).